graceobrien2002/RNAseqProject/masternotes.md

 THI4 is upregulated, and its activity as a 'suicide enzyme' emphasizes its importance in addressing DNA damage.
 Also, DUO1, a component of the Dam1 complex, is upregulated which is critical for chromosome segregation during mitosis.
 This may indicate a need for increased control of the cell cycle.

 ## Conclusion
-The upregulation of the 13 identified significant genes during thiamine depletion represent a coordinate response of _C.
+The upregulation of the 13 identified significant genes during thiamine depletion represents a coordinated response of _C.
 Albicans_ to metabolic stress. _C.
 Albicans_, by modifying its gene expression, can respond to environmental stressors such as the absence of thiamine, and promote survival, biofilm formation, and virulence.
 These insights can offer potential therapeutic targets for antifungal treatments - disrupting key pathways could impair _C.
 Albican's_ ability to survive.
 Further studies should focus on those 4 uncharacterized proteins that are upregulated to determine their specific role in the response to thiamine depletion.
+Also, exploring the regulatory functions that control the expression of these genes could introduce therapeutic targets for treating _C.
+Albicans_ infections.